-Edward Miles (1939–2016) was Warburg Fellow at Harvard’s Center for International Affairs and Senior Fellow at the Woods Hole Oceanographic Institution in 1973-74.
-From there, Miles went to the University of Washington’s Institute for Marine Studies (now the School of Marine and Environmental Affairs) in 1974.
-There, he served as Director from 1982 to 1993, helping push the University of Washington to the front lines of climate-change research.
+Edward Miles (1939–2016) left Queen’s Royal College and Trinidad and Tobago for the United States where he rose gradually, by 1973, to the level of Warburg Fellow at Harvard’s Center for International Affairs and at the same time was Senior Fellow at the Woods Hole Oceanographic Institution.
+In 1974 Miles proceeded to the University of Washington’s Institute for Marine Studies (since renamed School of Marine and Environmental Affairs).
+He served as Director of this institution from 1982 to 1993, helping push the University of Washington to the front lines of climate-change research.

 1 William Halsey and Emanuel Friedman, Eds.
 Collier’s Encyclopedia, Vol. 4 (New York: Macmillan Educational Corp., 1980), 594.